Why natural language processing (NLP) is vital for a truly successful AI assistant

 Chatbot

 A simple chatbot can only present a list of information about each type of ticket manually, but that doesn’t help the customer if they don’t know what type of ticket they have.
-And if they change the question to ask how they find out, a chatbot can’t help them.
+If they naturally change the question to ask how they find out what ticket type they have, a basic chatbot can’t help them.

 AI Assistant